-- If the service or item you paid for is covered and you followed all the rules, we will send you the payment for your medical care within 60 calendar days after we get your request.
-If you haven't paid for the services or items yet, we will send the payment directly to the provider.
-When we send the payment, it's the same as saying Yes to your request for a coverage decision. - If the service or item is not covered, or you did not follow all the rules, we will send you a letter telling you we will not pay for the service or item and explaining why.
+- If the medical care you paid for is covered and you followed all the rules, we will send you the payment for your medical care within 60 calendar days after we get your request. - Or, if you haven't paid for the services or items yet, we will send the payment directly to the provider.
+When we send the payment, it's the same as saying Yes to your request for a coverage decision. - If the medical care is not covered, or you did not follow all the rules, we will send you a letter telling you we will not pay for the service or item and explain why.

-What if we say we will not pay?
+What if the plan says they will not pay?